ofeyUK/ofey-website/posts/gettingStarted.md

 However, one area where I found the Franklin documentation lacking was setting a custom domain for the website.
 A bit of online searching and piecing things together and I got there.

-I thought it might be helpful to record the steps I took to get there, and that it might the source of a good initial post for this site.
+I thought it might be helpful to record the steps I took, and it would be a good initial post for this site.

-## Setting a Custom Domain for a Franklin Website on Github Pages
+## Setting a Custom Domain for a Franklin Website using Github Pages

 These are steps that workes for me; I can't promise they will work for you.